tsshadow/scrobbler/README.md

 This starts MariaDB, phpMyAdmin, and the FastAPI service (serving the built frontend).
 The Scrobbler API listens on port 8080 and phpMyAdmin is available at <http://localhost:8081>.

+Docker images are published for every commit.
+The `latest` tag always tracks the current `main` branch while `latest-beta` is updated on every successful build (including pull requests).
+Use the `latest-beta` tag if you want to automatically roll out the most recent build.

+#### Automatic updates with Watchtower

+The included `docker-compose.yml` defines a [Watchtower](https://containrrr.dev/watchtower/) service that monitors the Scrobbler containers and upgrades them whenever a new image tagged `latest-beta` is available.
+Watchtower prunes superseded images (`--cleanup`) and polls for updates every five minutes.
+Disable the service or remove the `com.centurylinklabs.watchtower.enable=true` labels if you prefer to manage updates manually.

 ### API

 * `POST /api/v1/scrobble` – ingest JSON payloads